HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Related work

 \section{Related work}

 Our work is built on GANs \cite{goodfellow2014generative}, which consist of a generator that synthesizes new images, and a discriminator that discerns between real and generated images.
 Recent advances in GANs \cite{brock2018large, karras2018progressive, karras2019style, karras2020analyzing, karras2020training, karras2021alias} have demonstrated an ability to generate highly realistic images in numerous domains.
 We utilize the popular StyleGAN2 architecture \cite{karras2020analyzing}, which synthesizes images by passing randomly sampled inputs through a series of \textit{style blocks}.

-Remarkably, StyleGAN2's $\calW$ and $\calW+$ latent spaces form rich representations of images in a disentangled manner \cite{xia2022gan,shen2020interpreting, abdal2019image2stylegan, abdal2020image2stylegan++}, which can be utilized to edit or remove complex semantic attributes in generated images \cite{shen2020interpreting, menon2020pulse,harkonen2020ganspace, ling2021editgan, alaluf2021restyle, alaluf2022hyperstyle}.
-The ability to identify semantically meaningful parts of generated images in the latent space suggests that such representations could be used to generate pixel-level labels.
-This capability, coupled with GANs' ability to generate vast troves of high quality images, serves as the basis for generating synthetic image \textit{datasets} \cite{zhang21datasetgan, semanticGAN, li2022bigdatasetgan, abdal2021labels4free}.
+Remarkably, StyleGAN2's $\calW$ and $\calW+$ latent spaces form rich representations of images in a disentangled manner \cite{xia2022gan,shen2020interpreting, abdal2019image2stylegan, abdal2020image2stylegan++}, which can be utilized to edit complex semantic attributes in generated images \cite{shen2020interpreting, menon2020pulse,harkonen2020ganspace, ling2021editgan, alaluf2021restyle, alaluf2022hyperstyle}.
+The ability to identify semantically meaningful parts of generated images in the latent representation suggests that it could be used to generate pixel-level labels.
+This capability, coupled with GANs' ability to generate troves of high quality images, serves as the basis for generating synthetic image \textit{datasets} \cite{zhang21datasetgan, semanticGAN, li2022bigdatasetgan, abdal2021labels4free}.